MicrosoftDocs/fabric-docs/docs/data-factory/azure-batch-activity.md

    :::image type="content" source="media/azure-batch-activity/add-azure-batch-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and Azure Batch activity highlighted.":::

-1. Select the new KQL activity on the pipeline editor canvas if it isn't already selected.
+1. Select the new Azure Batch activity on the pipeline editor canvas if it isn't already selected.

    :::image type="content" source="media/azure-batch-activity/azure-batch-activity-general-settings.png" alt-text="Screenshot showing the General settings tab of the Azure Batch activity.":::

 Refer to the [**General** settings](activity-overview.md#general-settings) guidance to configure the **General** settings tab.

-### KQL activity settings
+### Azure Batch activity settings

 1. Select the **Settings** tab, then